Erwin Quarder metal-plastic bonding delivers heat exchanger advances

 How it works

-Erwin Quarder Group owns a patented surface-structuring method that allows hybrid heat exchangers to be built for various applications using chemical or mechanical methods.
+Erwin Quarder Group owns a bonding process that allows hybrid heat exchangers to be built for various applications using chemical or mechanical methods.

 ONLINE PARTNERS